Block2Chainz/block-planes/readme.md

 # Introduction
 BlockPlanes is a top-down aerial shooter with unique, randomly-generated, player-owned planes that can be bought, sold, and shown off.
 The plane attributes are stored in an Ethereum smart contract as an ERC-721 token.
 It is also a full social platform with live-chat, friends, and notifications.
-Play single player, against your friends, or against a random opponent.
+Play single player or against your friends.

 ## Get Started
 You will need the <a href='https://metamask.io'>MetaMask extension</a> installed to access the site.
 To purchase planes, please connect to the Ropsten test network in Metamask, see screenshot below: